FEscript33/DoorsV3/CodeBoxDoc.md

-# CodeBox by Smartlightyear/Kardin
+# CodeBox by Smartlightyear/Kardin - & Lunar
 Documentation

 ## Update:
-I'm to lazy to really do this stuff so enjoy
+I'm to lazy to really do this stuff so enjoy - join the dc or i will come and shaggle your balls

 ## Loadstring Generator
 https://lgenorator.netlify.app/